DiffAR: Denoising Diffusion Autoregressive Model for Raw Speech Waveform Generation: Detailed architecture

-The duration and energy predictors are small neural networks trained and validated using the original LJ-Speech data partitioning.
+In our model, the duration and energy predictors are small neural networks trained and validated using the original LJ-Speech data partitioning.
 In both cases, the training objective was to minimize the Mean Squared Error (MSE) loss.